MARRS is a service for individuals who are blind or visually or print impaired.

 In 2017, MARRS celebrates its 30th year of serving Western North Carolina.
 Today, Tom Leeder serves on the MARRS Board of Directors, joined by dozens of volunteers in our Asheville and Hendersonville studios who read news from a variety of outlets, including the Asheville Citizen-Times, Hendersonville Times-News, Black Mountain News, The Urban News, Mountain Xpress, Transylvania Times, Asheville Daily Planet, Asheville Tribune, and other local publications – more than 30 hours of local news weekly, with additional programming broadcast from other reading services.
 They also read commentary from publications such as The New York Times, Washington Post, Jewish World Review, and MiamiHerald.
 [See our daily program guide here.]

-Our volunteers, donors, partners & supporters
+Our volunteers, donors and supporters

 Meet our Board of Directors

 MARRS is a volunteer-led organization.
 Members of the current Board of Directors are:

 Our volunteer Head Readers and their substitutes are;